lshannon/spring-cloud-data-flow-setup/README.md

 ## Setting Up The SCDF Server

-The SCDF Server gets stream definitions submitted to it, its uses the platform its running in to then generate and deploy Spring Boot applications (into the same platform it's running in) to perform the steps in the stream.
-For example, read files from message queue, transform them, and then write them into HDFS.
+The SCDF Server gets stream definitions submitted to it, its uses the platform its running in to orchestrate the applications that perform each step in the data pipeline.

 The scripts in this project execute the following steps to get the Admin server running on PCF.

-1. Download the SCDF Admin project
+1. Download the SCDF Server Application (Spring Boot App)
-2. Download the Spring Cloud Shell project (used to submit streams from a local machine to the server)
+2. Download the Spring Cloud Shell project (used to submit streams from a local machine to the Server)
-3. Create a Redis Service in PCF
+3. Create a Redis Service in PCF (optional)
 4. Create a Rabbit Service in PCF
+5. Create a MySQL service (optional)
 5. Push the Server project into PCF (stopped)
 6. Set up environmental variables for the Server to integrate with the elastic runtime of PCF and Redis + Rabbit
 7. Start the Server